google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 #### Explanation

-The  [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) constructor can take in an HTML  [form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form), and create a FormData object.
+The  [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) constructor can take in an HTML  [`form`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form), and create a `FormData` object.
 This object is populated with the form's keys and values.

 #### For more information